redxaxder/7DRL2022/roadmap.md

 x fireball ignites furniture
 + water should put out the PC fire
 + water should clear alchohol soak
-- brazier
++ brazier
-  - Need a class of non-flammable furniture that is grey
+  + Need a class of non-flammable furniture that is grey
-  - Hot coals should do stuff when you are holding them
+  + Hot coals should do stuff when you are holding them
+  - handle knockback animation ala tables and chairs
 - bookshelf
 - wall torch